 In a waterfall model each phase must be completed before the next phase can begin and there is no overlapping in the phases.
 This means that any phase in the development process begins only if the previous phase is complete

 *Requirement gathering and analysis- in this phase all the requirements of the system are developed and documented.
-In our project “” the requirements all we need is firstly to contact all the nearby hostels, houses and to share this idea with them and request them to help for this initiative and give the left out food or the food that has been wasted specially the peel of fruits because it adds nutrients and nitrogen to the soil as they decompose and are particularly effective for use as a natural fertilizer, secondly we require a transportation facility to pick up the food from the people twice daily, and most importantly a smart dustbin that will calculate points according to the weight of the waste dump by the users and they will be rewarded with accordance to their points.
+In our project “Aahar” the requirements all we need is firstly to contact all the nearby hostels, houses and to share this idea with them and request them to help for this initiative and give the left out food or the food that has been wasted specially the peel of fruits because it adds nutrients and nitrogen to the soil as they decompose and are particularly effective for use as a natural fertilizer, secondly we require a transportation facility to pick up the food from the people twice daily, and most importantly a smart dustbin that will calculate points according to the weight of the waste dump by the users and they will be rewarded with accordance to their points.
 We also want people individually to give their feedback and suggestions that can be implemented for this scenario and making it more effective.

 *System Design